Sidal complex bioequivalence center ends the pending crisis of drugs regestration

 Transfer of 94 therapeutic categories from import to export among them cancer medications

-Dr. DELIH declared in an interview with El-Massa newspaper: “The delay in supplying the Central Pharmacy of Hospitals with medications and blood derivatives is not due to delays in releasing medications batches, but rather to the procedures that should be followed to ensure safe healthcare products for patients.
+Dr. DELIH declared in an interview with El-Massa newspaper: “The delay in supplying the Central Pharmacy of Hospitals with medications and blood derivatives is not due to delays in releasing medication batches, but rather to the procedures that should be followed to ensure safe healthcare products for patients.

-I would like to clarify that there is no delay in releasing medication batches for the Central Pharmacy of Hospitals, since the agency has implemented a green corridor for it, to ease the control procedures.
+I would like to clarify that there is no delay in releasing medication batches for the Central Pharmacy of Hospitals, since the agency has implemented a green corridor for it to ease the control procedures.
 Also, there are legal procedures to follow, starting with the technical reglatory phase followed by microbiologic control for blood derivatives.
 Thus, products are strictly controlled by Four certified national public laboratories.
 This kind of treatments cannot be released in a short period of time because of its rarity.

 We are going to point out that, it is impossible to accelerate the biological control procedures which usually takes at least 16 days before getting the safety results.
-And I assure you that the agency would never be a reason of a medication deficiency in hospitals because of those control procedures.
-The simple reason for this is the obligation for the Central Pharmacy of Hospitals to maintain a reserve stock covering 90 days of worth needs.
+And I can assure you that the agency would never be a reason of a medication deficiency in hospitals because of those control procedures.
+The simple reason for this, is the obligation for the Central Pharmacy of Hospitals to maintain a reserve stock covering 90 days of worth needs.

 What about temporary import permits for medications?